kubealex/event-driven-automation/docs/use-cases/insights.md

 ![](../../assets/insights_eda_integration_config.png)
 ![](../../assets/insights_eda_integration_add.png)

-2. Fill the fields ensuring you use **redhatinsightstoken** as the _Secret token_ to match the rulebook configuration.
+2. Fill the fields ensuring you use the same value you will assign to the _insights_integration_token_ (defaults to: redhatinsightstoken) as the _Secret token_ to match the rulebook configuration.

 ![](../../assets/insights_eda_integration.png)